What is "fibromyalgia"? Heck, I'm not even sure of the spelling, but that's it phonetically, anyway. Thanks.

 The exact cause(s) of fibromyalgia is unknown, but researchers believe a number of factors may contribute to the illness.
 Currently, one leading theory known as "central sensitization" holds that people with fibromyalgia have a lower pain threshold due to increased sensitivity to pain signals in the brain.
 This sensitivity may be linked to elevated levels of Substance P, a chemical found in spinal fluid that communicates pain signals with the brain.
 A second theory involves chemical changes in the brain resulting in low levels of serotonin, a chemical (neurotransmitter) linked to pain, sleep, and depression.
 Other possible causes or triggers include lack of deep sleep, injury/trauma that affects the central nervous system, certain infections, problems with the sympathetic nervous system, changes in muscle metabolism, hormonal changes, and/or physical or psychological stress.

 If you have been diagnosed with or believe that you have fibromyalgia, seek treatment from a health care provider familiar with fibromyalgia.
-Students at Columbia can make an appointment with a health care provider who can help direct you to a specialist in fibromyalgia by contacting Medical Services (Morningside) or the Student Health Service (CUMC).

 Here's to some clarity on a commonly misunderstood condition.Alice!